 - If you normally take 15 mg of Xarelto twice each day, take your missed dose as soon as you remember.
-Then take your

-    next dose at its usual time.
-If you miss a morning dose but don’t remember until it’s time for your evening dose, you

-    can take two 15-mg tablets (a total of 30 mg) for your evening dose.
-Make sure your total daily dose doesn’t exceed 30
+Then take your next dose at its usual time.
+If you miss a morning dose but don’t remember until it’s time for your evening dose, you can take two 15-mg tablets (a total of 30 mg) for your evening dose.
+Make sure your total daily dose does not exceed 30 mg.

-    mg.

-    Don’t use more Xarelto than your doctor prescribes.
+Do not take more Xarelto than your doctor prescribes.
 Taking more than this can lead to serious side effects.

 Symptoms of overdose

 Overdose can cause excessive bleeding.
 Symptoms of excessive bleeding can include:

 - bloody urine

 - coughing up blood

 - frequent nosebleeds